XooTB/invoicer/README.md

-# Invoice Generator App
+# Invoicer

-The Invoice Generator App is a software application that generates invoices for a car rental service.
+Invoicer is an App that generates invoices for a car rental service.
 It automates the process of creating professional-looking invoices, saving time and effort for the car rental business.

 ## Features